Richard Blaze: Coaching

 Blaze started his coaching career at Leicester Tigers in 2010, as an assistant Forwards Coach to the first team and Head Coach to seconds team.
 Alongside Richard Cockerill, Matt O'Connor and Paul Burke.
 As a coaching team they went on to win two English Championships, in 2010 season and again in 2013.
 Tigers also reached Premiership Finals in 2011 and 2012.

-In 2011–12 as Head Coach of the seconds team Blaze coached the Tigers to LV Cup Title 2012 LV Cup, which they then repeated in 2017 2016/17.
 In 2015 Blaze was appointed First Team Forwards coach, under Head coaches Richard Cockerill and Aaron Mauger.

 In 2017 Blaze wanted explore new challenges across all age groups of the sport and was quickly made academy coach for Leicester Tigers and England Under 20s Forward Coach.
 As an academy coach Blaze was a part of the coaching team at Leicester Tigers that coached the academy to their first championship and are currently the National Academy Champions.

 As England Under 20s Forwards Coach Blaze, coached the side though an Under-20 Six Nations and Under-20 Rugby World Cup.
 Making into the Final of the World Cup, narrowly missing out to France in the final, in France.

 Richard Blaze whilst at RFU moved to the Forwards and Defence Coach for the England Women's First Team.
 After completing a successful autumn international period, they had gone on to become grand slam champions of 2019.

 Whilst at the RFU Richard appointed by Wasps Rugby Football Club as their forwards coach for the 2020 season.
 This first Season saw them in the final of the English Premiership.